2006 Islamic Courts Union offensive: Advance on Baidoa

 In December 2, 350 soldiers from the Digil and Mirifle clans defected from the ICU to the government.
 Dinsoor, a primarily Digil and Mirifle district under Southwestern Somali administration, defects to the ICU.
-The Digil and Mirifle are a major clan in Somalia, with large populations throughout Bay and Bakool regions, and the shift in support weakened the government position considerably.

 The Digil and Mirifle clans make up the broader Rahanweyn group of clans, and the leader of the Rahanweyn Resistance Army, Aden Saran-Sor, has been accused of opposing the government since October 31.

 On December 6, the United Nations Security Council approved a deployment of IGAD peacekeepers exempt from the UN arms embargo to protect Baidoa, effectively taking sides in the conflict.
 Ethiopia, Kenya and Djibouti were barred from taking part in the peacekeeping operation, leaving it up to Uganda, Tanzania and Eritrea.
 The resolution is primarily aimed at encouraging Uganda to deploy troops to protect Baidoa, which is a highly controversial issue in Uganda due to the UN arms embargo and the threats of the ICU to fight any peacekeepers in Somalia.

 On December 7, 2006, The Eritrean Permanent Mission to the UN officially denied its nation had any troops in Somalia.

 On December 8, the ICU reported heavy fighting with government forces, backed by Ethiopian troops in the town of Dinsoor, in what many fear would spark an invasion of the heavily fortified city of Baidoa by the massed ICU forces stationed in Burhakaba.
 Residents in Baidoa began fleeing the city, in fear of the fighting spilling over into Baidoa.

 Reports indicate that the ICU began advancing towards Tyeeglow on December 11, 2006, continuing the encirclement of Baidoa.
 From Tyeeglow the ICU has the ability to attack the northern supply routes to Baidoa with virtual impunity.
 To entirely encircle Baidoa, the ICU needs to capture Hudur, Luuk and Wajid, and these towns are all along the road from Tyeeglow.